 - Use mental computation and estimation strategies such as rounding to assess the reasonableness of answers.

-- Understand factors and multiples and find all factor pairs for a whole number between 1-100.
+- Understand factors and multiples and find all factor pairs for a whole number up to 100.

-- Multiply or divide whole numbers with and without remainders, and represent the problem using equations, rectangular arrays, area models, and/or the relationship between multiplication and division.
+- Multiply or divide whole numbers with and without remainders, and represent the problem using equations, rectangular arrays, area models.

-- Recognize equivalent fraction by using visual fraction models; compare two fractions by creating common denominators or numerators or by comparing to a benchmark fraction such as 1/2.
+- Recognize equivalent fractions and compare two fractions by using visual fraction models, creating common denominators or numerators, or using a benchmark fraction such as 1/2.

 - Add and subtract fractions and mixed numbers with like denominators and multiply a fraction by a whole number by using visual fraction models and equations.

 - Express a fraction with denominator 10 as an equivalent fraction with denominator 100; write fractions with denominators of 10 or 100 as decimals.